Skip to content

 Sterilization: a reduction of 99.9999% colony forming units.
 Chemical sterilants include 0.2% peracetic acid (PAA) and 7.5% hydrogen peroxide (H2O2) (Mohapatra, 2017).

-As a biological transformation, winemaking exists within a grey area of the this spectrum.
-Ultimately, the level of cleanliness in a winery is subject to a winemaker’s microbiome of desire.
+The level of cleanliness in a winery is subject to a winemaker’s microbiome of desire.
 For instance, premium Cabernet Sauvignon producers with high pHs tend to have immaculate cellars with strict sanitation and risk adverse protocols like inoculating with cultivated yeast, whereas small lot Pinot Noir producers tend to take more risks with spontaneous fermentations in porous vessels with less sulfur.
 How we determine the design and practices for each wine style will be based on sanitary demand, the primary function of pH.
 It is important to note, however, that there is no definitive limits for these decisions.
 Spontaneous fermentations can be executed at pH 4.5 as well as at pH 3.5.
 The most important distinction is one’s careful attention to detail.

 References